Our Essential Services

 Social Interactions with Food

 - Sharing food in a relaxed atmosphere is a good way of socializing with Kiwis.
 This could be during picnics, barbeques, or hāngis, which are traditional Māori meals cooked in earth ovens.
 Whenever invited to social gatherings, bring a bottle of wine or a small gift, even if the host deems it unnecessary.

-- You will find New Zealand to have a drinking culture, but not partaking in drinking alcohol is not an issue.
-You can legally drink in New Zealand at the age of 18.
-Smoking, on the other hand, is not very common.
+- New Zealand has a drinking culture, and you can legally drink in New Zealand at the age of 18.
+Not partaking in drinking alcohol is not an issue, and smoking is not very common.
 You are expected to smoke outside, and it is considered polite to ask the people around you if they would mind you smoking around them.

 Māori Culture and Etiquette

-You will find many influences of Māori culture in New Zealand, which you should take into account.
+You will find many influences from Māori culture in New Zealand, which you should take into account.

 - It is common to say a prayer before eating, called the karakia.

 - You are often expected to take off your shoes when indoors.